FDA Heightens Warnings on Chantix

 Weight-loss Surgery Answer for Type 2 Diabetics?

 Could surgery be the answer for type 2 diabetes?
 In a new study from Australia, 60 patients with type 2 diabetes and a BMI of 30-40 were randomized to adjustable gastric banding surgery or conventional therapy.
 Conventional therapy focused on weight loss by lifestyle changes.
 The main outcome measure was remission of type 2 diabetes and secondary measures included weight and components of the metabolic syndrome.
 Remission of type 2 diabetes was achieved by 22 patients in the surgical group (73%) vs 4 patients in the conventional therapy group (13%).
 Relative risk for remission in the surgical group was 5.5 (95% CI, 2.2-14.0).
-Surgical patients lost more weight, mean (SD) 20.7% (8.6%) vs 1.7% (5.2%) for the nonsurgical group at two years (P <.001 there were no serious complications in either group. the average weight loss to achieve remission of type diabetes was which achieved surgical patients and only medical therapy patients. authors conclude that for with more likely through greater loss. these results should be confirmed larger diverse population have long-term efficacy assessed>JAMA 2008;299:316-323).
+Surgical patients lost more weight, mean (SD) 20.7% (8.6%) vs 1.7% (5.2%) for the nonsurgical group at two years (P <.001).
+There were no serious complications in either group.
+The average weight loss to achieve remission of type 2 diabetes was 10%, which was achieved in 86% of the surgical patients and only 1% of the medical therapy patients.
+The authors conclude that for patients with type 2 diabetes, surgical therapy was more likely to achieve remission through greater weight loss.
+These results should be confirmed through larger, more diverse population and have long-term efficacy assessed (JAMA 2008;299:316-323).
 An accompanying editorial suggests that gastrointestinal tract surgery may offer a new goal in diabetes management—remission rather than just treatment.
 The editorialists also suggest that the cost and risks of such surgery must be balanced with the costs and risks of long-term diabetes management (JAMA 2008; 299:341-343).

 Vytorin Needs More Study